remy/remysharp.com/public/blog/cli-improved.md

 I'm a massive fanboy of [jq](https://stedolan.github.io/jq).
 At first I struggled with the syntax, but I've since come around to the query language and use `jq` on a near daily basis (whereas before I'd either drop into node, use grep or use a tool called [json](http://trentm.com/json/) which is very basic in comparison).

-I've even in the process of writing a jq tutorial series (2,500 words and counting) and have published a [web tool](https://jqterm.com) and a native mac app (yet to be released).
+I've even started the process of writing a jq tutorial series (2,500 words and counting) and have published a [web tool](https://jqterm.com) and a native mac app (yet to be released).

 `jq` allows me to pass in JSON and transform the source very easily so that the JSON result fits my requirements.
 One such example allows me to update all my node dependencies in one command (broken into multiple lines for readability):